My son’s autism diagnosis changed my life.

 Then something happened that changed my perspective, and turned me around.

-I saw a post on Facebook about a little boy, about my son’s age, who had been so brave throughout his struggle with cancer but lost his life.
+I read a post on Facebook about a little boy, about my son’s age, who had been so brave throughout his struggle with cancer but lost his life.

 The post was written by his mother, who explained how she would do anything to have her son in her arms one more time.
-The mother had written a blog about their battle with cancer; it was gut wrenching.
-Her words were so raw and real.
+Somehow she found the strength to blog about their battle with cancer; it was gut-wrenching.
+When her son lost his hair from the chemo, she shaved her head.
+When his diapers were literally radioactive because of the chemotherapy treatments, she suited up at the hospital and changed them herself.
+I’m telling you, this woman is a warrior mom if there ever was one.

 She inspired me to rise and fight the depression that had taken over me.